gradle/gradle/design-docs/configuration-model-open-questions.md

 There are 2 things about a component that define 'what' the component is:
 - The source languages that the component is built from
-- The 'entry points' that the component is invoked from or provides:
+- The 'entry points' through which the component is invoked:
     - API
     - Main method
-    - Web servlet
+    - J2EE servlet application
     - Play application
-    - JNI methods
+    - JNI method implementations
     - Gradle plugin

 For example: